paul-rl/COP4520_Assignment3/README.md

   4. Then, run the command: java Problem1

 The program will then output its results onto the command line.
 This method of installation only works for command lines such as Eustis.

+## Problem 2: Atmospheric Temperature Reading Module
+How to Run:

+In order to run this code, please do the following:
+  1. Download the Problem2.java or transfer it to the cmd line you will be utilizing
+  2. Change directories to the directory containing Problem2.java in the terminal using the cd command
+  3. Once in this directory, run the command: javac Problem2.java
+  4. Then, run the command: java Problem2

+The program will then output its results onto the command line.
+This method of installation only works for command lines such as Eustis.